 Chris learnt a lesson that day which a lot of companies still haven’t learnt.
 Looking great and talking sweetly just isn’t enough, if the way you behave is dishonest or harmful.
 Very quickly, there will be no trust, and without trust your relationship’s as good as dead.

-In my experience in crisis management, well over half the crises that arise do so not because of a failure in communications, nor because of an image problem, but because of something that organization (or that individual) has done.
 If your actions (or inaction) lie at the root of the crisis, then before you even begin to think about protecting your image, you need to take a hard look at those actions, consider the implications on reputation and relationships and decide what actions you may now take to protect those relationships.

 Of course effective (two way) communications must be central to the great majority of crisis management processes, but in the same way that professional public relations is now rightly recognised as being about more than just communications and much more than media relations, so crisis management needs to encompass a range of PR skills and disciplines beyond the simple communications and media relations functions.